Oracle Licensing

 • Start Early: Don’t wait until a week before your support renewal is due (usually annually, aligned with your original contract date) to open discussions.
 Engage Oracle 3-4 months before negotiating or making changes.
 It takes time for them to get approvals on anything non-standard.

-• Audit Your Usage: Ensure you’re using what you’re paying support for.
+• Audit Your Usage: Ensure you’re using what you’re paying for.
 If not, formulate a plan (either to use it, drop it, or swap it).
-Data is your friend – showing that only 20% of a certain licensed product is in use strengthens your argument to reduce scope or seek concessions.
+Data is your friend – showing that only 20% of a certain licensed product is in use strengthens your argument to reduce the scope or seek concessions.

 Read more about our Oracle negotiation service.